-73. Hq. st.: "we can gather" instead of "what gathers"

-74. Sk.sh.: "and be patient" inserted here in sh.; included here in a.o.d (without the second "and"), with the phrase omitted at end of sentence

-75. Hq.st: "is" instead of "was"

-76. Ibid.: ", that" instead of ".
-The,"

-77. Ibid.: "their" instead of "the"
+73. Hq.st.: "we can gather" instead of "what gathers" 74.
+Sk.sh.: "and be patient" inserted here in sh.; included here in a.o.d (without the second "and"), with the phrase omitted at end of sentence "and"), with the phrase omitted at end of sentence 75.
+Hq.st: "is" instead of "was" 76.
+Ibid.: ", that" instead of ".
+The," 77.
+Ibid.: "their" instead of "the"

 should we not be benefited by them?
 The Church of All therefore is the religion of the future, which brings to humanity the ideal of manifestation of religion.
 The ideal of going above the sectarianism, the limitedness of communities, of groups.
 And we must remember that any effort made by political or socials will not be complete unless the uniting in God, the only source in which humanity must unite, is held fast in truth.
+83

-78. Ibid.: "Universal Worship," instead of "Church of All" (see List) 79.
-Ibid.: "unification" instead of "manifestation"
+Ibid.: "Universal Worship," instead of "Church of All" (see List) Ibid.: "unification" instead of "manifestation"